fdm-monster/fdm-monster/docs/guides/linux_service.md

 npm i
 ```

-Please read the [Environment configuration](env_config.md) section for adjusting the `.env` file.
+Please refer to the [Environment configuration](env_config.md) section for instructions on adjusting the `.env` file.

-# Updating the server
+## Updating the server

-The server is easily updated with the provided script `update-fdm-monster.sh`.
-You will need to run this with elevation:
+To update the server, use the provided script `update-fdm-monster.sh`.
+Please note that you will need to run this script with elevation:

 ```bash
 sudo bash ./update-fdm-monster.sh